 - Some of the screws came out, they were not the proper screws to use for saddle making.

-- Not all leather is tanned the same so color was not the same throughout the entire saddle.
+- Not all leather is tanned the same so the color was not the same throughout the entire saddle.

 - Seat sizing runs small.